 A couple of years ago Larry Ellis made a comment about his father and my father, two men of the same generation, quiet heroes, who without fanfare or drama worked to provide for their families.
-Larry’s father has since passed; I’m fortunate that my father will join us for a father’s day pizza later today.
-There will be the Father’s Day card and yes, yet another shirt (sorry to spoil the surprise, but after 90 years, I think the chance of surprise is pretty slim).
+Larry’s father has since passed; I’m fortunate that my father is still around.
 I wrote the following tribute shortly after Larry’s comment.
 I’ve published it before, and probably will again.

 Most are not leaders of nations.
 Most are not creators of wealth.
 Most are not icons of sports or entertainment.
 Their names will not be written in the annals of history.

 Their fathers worked with pride as pipe-fitters and welders and electricians.
 Their fathers mined coal and dug ditches and toiled with dignity.
 They did what was necessary to provide food and shelter and clothes.
 They did what was necessary to provide hope for a better tomorrow.

 Tomorrow came, and it was better, and the sons and daughters of the fathers went to school and became teachers and writers and lawyers and engineers.
 They became fathers and mothers themselves and likewise provided for their families.

 They did all of this without the need for attention, without the need for adulation, without the need for self-aggrandizement.

 Fathers persevere and sacrifice.
 They do what needs to be done.
 They are good and honorable.

 No, not all fathers.
 Some abandon.
 Some abuse.
 Some give up.